ABC FinanceBridging loans

 We work with lenders from across the market to ensure we can offer the greatest access to funding methods for a wide range of customers.
 Eligibility for our loans can be determined by talking to our team of broker experts.

-What are the arrangement fees associated with a bridging loan?
+What are the arrangement fees associated with bridge financing?

 Arrangement fees for bridging loans can vary depending on the bridging loan provider and the specific loan terms.
 These fees depend on the lending package and are typically calculated as a percentage of the bridging loan amount.
 Typical arrangement fees are 0.5-2% of the borrowing facility.